Kentucky Historical Society Invests in Four Organizations through Local History Trust Fund

 The Berry Center (New Castle, Henry County), $1,100.

 The Self-Directed Tours Project will develop and implement self-directed tours at The Berry Center, resulting in an interchangeable collection of displays and educational posters.
-This will not only enrich the public’s understanding of The Berry Center’s mission but will also draw visitation to the town of New Castle, Our Home Place Market, and The Berry Center Bookstore.
-These new tours will emphasize the message on the value of “good farming as the proper use and care of an immeasurable gift.”
+This will enrich the public’s understanding of The Berry Center’s mission and draw visitation to the town of New Castle, Our Home Place Market, and The Berry Center Bookstore.
+These new tours will emphasize the message of “good farming as the proper use and care of an immeasurable gift.”
 (Wendell Berry)

 The SEEK Museum (Russellville, Logan County), $1,940.